 According to the online calculator, it looks as if no money would exchange hands anyway but I wanted to be sure since we are both representing ourselves.
 We are able to co-parent successfully and have maintained a joint custody arrangement since our separation three years ago.
 We would like to be...
 Read more »

 Maybe.
 The legal standard is what's in the best interest of the child.
 You can call the SC Bar and ask for a referral to an attorney in your county, then call them.
 If they agree to a short and free consultation, you can pose the question and perhaps get more information.

 I got pregnant ( unknowingly ) in Dec 2013 by a man I was dating who had been separated from his wife who lives in MI, they were married in TN in 2009, he and I both reside in WA state and he is currently incarcerated here in WA.
-I told him I don't want anything to do with him when he gets out if...
+I told him I don't want anything to do with him when he gets...
 Read more »

 We have discussed setting up separate checking accounts to make management easier (leave all savings alone).
 Verbal agreement on who would pay what bills.
 Would any arrangement we set up now negatively effect me if we divorce in the future?
 Two minor children live with me.

 Possibly, especially with regard to retirement accounts.
 If either of you have retirement accounts, you should do QDROs now and not wait for the dissolution proceeding.
 A QDRO is a qualified domestic relations order that splits a retirement account.
 Most retirement plans have strict rules on...Read more »